Topics covered: Crystal Field Theory

 Because the complexes that differ only with regard to the spatial arrangement of the ligands, but not with respect to the formula of the system, these would be types of isomers known as geometric.
 We have the possibility of CIS, TRANS, FAC, MER geometric isomers for molecules that have the same formula.
-And then there is a further type of isomerism.
+And then, there is a further type of isomerism.
 And here, again, the contributions of Alfred Werner were exceedingly important, because it was thought that this next type of isomerism was restricted to organic molecules.

-And this is stereoisomerism.
 Stereoisomerism is a little more subtle than geometric isomerism.
 And it is a little more subtle because two molecules that are stereoisomers of each other are related in the same way that your left hand and your right hand are related.
 They are non-superimposable mirror images.
 If you can find a way to separate molecules that are chiral, then you can have a sample that can do interesting things, like rotate the plane of polarized light.
 This happens when you have chiral molecules.
-And if a molecule is chiral that is to say it is non-superimposable on its mirror image.
+And if a molecule is chiral, that is to say it is non-superimposable on its mirror image.

-And, in order to see whether a molecule is or is not superimposable on its mirror image, you really need to get good at visualizing things in three-dimensions and rotating molecules around in your mind.
+And in order to see whether a molecule is or is not superimposable on its mirror image, you really need to get good at visualizing things in three-dimensions and at rotating molecules around in your mind.
 You can also do it on the computer.
 And doing it on the computer will help you prepare for doing it on the exam, where you have to do it in your mind.

 And I mentioned that it was thought that stereoisomerism was a property associated with organic molecules.

 And organic molecules were compounds of carbon that were thought to be associated very fundamentally with life and living things.
 And so the fact that Werner in one of his most amazing accomplishments was ultimately able to synthesize a coordination complex that contained no carbon at all but exhibited stereoisomerism just shattered that theory and really helped to bring science onto a much more firm footing.
 And that parallelism between organic and inorganic chemistry, I think, has stemmed from this aspect of its history.
 And so let's look at an example of a molecule that is chiral -- -- that could be made from cobalt.

 And if you imagine carrying out a reaction like we were talking about up above but not even giving it enough ammonia to displace all the water molecules then you could have an intermediate like this.

-And so if this is cobalt three we would have a single positive charge on that ion.
+And so if this is cobalt three, we would have a single positive charge on that ion.
 And what I can represent here by a dashed line would be a mirror plane.

 That is our mirror.
 And we are going to reflect this molecule through that mirror plane to see what its mirror image would look like.
 And then, if you can rotate it around in your mind, we can determine whether it is or is not superimposable on that mirror image.